Official University Policies

 • It must include the testing procedures followed, the instruments used to assess the disability, the test results, and an interpretation of the test results.
 If, for example, the disability requires additional time for taking examinations, documentation must state the specific amount of time needed.

 • It must reflect the student’s present achievement level, be as comprehensive as possible, and dated no more than three years prior to the student’s request for auxiliary aids, services, or academic adjustments.
 Extenuating circumstances may justify reliance on older documentation.
-The achievement test should sample reading, math/reasoning, writing, adequately measure cognitive abilities using the Wechsler Adult Intelligence Scale–Revised or equivalent, and adequately measure academic achievement using the Woodcock-Johnson Part II, Wide Range Achievement Test, Nelson-Danny, or equivalent.
+The achievement test should sample reading, math/reasoning, and writing; adequately measure cognitive abilities using the Wechsler Adult Intelligence Scale–Revised or equivalent; and adequately measure academic achievement using the Woodcock-Johnson Part II, Wide Range Achievement Test, Nelson-Danny, or equivalent.

 • It must include test results for the following characteristics: intelligence, vocabulary, reading rate, reading comprehension, memory, and processing skills.
 The diagnosis must conform to federal and state regulations.